Shelflytics/jake-sku-detector/README.md

 ## Response Format

-The API returns detected SKUs with bounding box coordinates, confidence scores, and class IDs for product identification:
+The API returns detected SKUs with bounding box coordinates, confidence scores, and class IDs for product detection:

 ```json
 {